- Biology of Perennials

 Georgia has a diverse range of cold hardiness zones, ranging from zone 6a in the northeast corner of the state to zone 9a in the southern coastal part of the state.

 Heat tolerance is more difficult to evaluate than cold tolerance; plants respond to cold by dying, to heat by slowly declining.
 High night temperatures increase respiration; for every 160F rise in temperature, respiration rate doubles.
 Plants use up their stored reserves, leading to reduced vigor, small foliage and weak, stunted plants and.
 The effects of heat damage are subtler than those of extreme cold, which can kill a plant quickly.
-Heat damage can first appear in many different parts of the plant -- flower buds may wither, leaves may droop or become susceptible to pests, chlorophyll may disappear so that leaves appear white or brown, or roots may cea 0015 se growing.
-Plant dea 5FF4 th from heat is slow and lingering.
+Heat damage can first appear in many different parts of the plant -- flower buds may wither, leaves may droop or become susceptible to pests, chlorophyll may disappear so that leaves appear white or brown, or roots may cease growing.
+Plant death from heat is slow and lingering.

 Georgia also has a very diverse ecology, with more than 100 distinct environments and at least eight major habitats.
 These are generally grouped within three geological regions: Mountains / Northwest, Piedmont and Coastal Plain.
 Figure 3 shows that the Coastal Plains experience more days of temperatures over 900 F compared to more northern regions (Mountains), which plays a major role in plant performance across the state.